geraintluff/ndarray-bundle/README.md

 });
 ```

+The structure of this argument is recursive.
 If you want to pick and choose from sub-groups, then you can supply an object instead of `true`:
 ```javascript
 codeGen.generateFile('./my-ndarray-bundle.js', {
 	ops: true,